Jennifer Aniston, Miley Cyrus & Co .: The normal jobs of the stars – people

 Who doesn’t dream of walking the red carpet in a glamorous outfit?
 What many forget: some of the big Hollywood stars also started out very small.

-One was collecting groupies’ knickers, the other was working on porn sets to top up their bankroll.
+One picked up groupies’ knickers, the other worked on porn sets to top up their bankroll.
 BILD shows celebrities’ craziest part-time jobs.
 They were SO gaga before they became famous.

 George Clooney: Women’s shoe seller